Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Introduction

 \section{Introduction}

 Currently, the sensitivity of ground-based gravitational-wave detectors is limited by thermal noise from optical test mass coatings at around 100 Hz~\cite{O4_sensitivity,ctn_2024,evans_2008}.
 The fluctuation-dissipation theorem directly connects this thermal noise to the mechanical dissipation~\cite{Kubo_1966, Levin_1998} and thermal dissipation~\cite{PhysRevD.91.023010,evans_2008,2016Metro..53..860C} in the optical coatings.
-Today, these coatings are dielectric stacks of sputtered amorphous materials, alternating between the Ti-doped \tantala and \silica~\cite{harry_2007}.
+Today, these coatings are dielectric stacks of sputtered amorphous materials, alternating between the Ti-doped \tantala and \silica~\cite{harry_2007,Amato_2019}.

 A very promising alternative are AlGaAs/GaAs crystalline coatings, which exhibit extremely low intrinsic mechanical dissipation \cite{cole08, Cole2013,Cole:16}.
 Indeed, the lowest thermal noise reference cavities to-date use this coating~\cite{lee2025frequency}.
-In these crystalline semiconductor coatings electric field fluctuations cause a birefringence, i.e. a difference in the reflected field phase between s- and p- polarization, which mimics as mirror motion for a single polarization~\cite{EO_effect,Tanioka_2023}.
+In these crystalline semiconductor coatings electric field fluctuations cause a birefringence, i.e., a difference in the reflected field phase between s- and p- polarization, which mimics as mirror motion for a single polarization~\cite{EO_effect,Tanioka_2023}.
 Moreover, the semiconductor band structure implies that under high optical intensities charge carriers can be excited.
 Even for photon energies below the material bandgap this can still happen via multi-photon processes.
-Also band-bending at the coating interface structure can lead to trapping of charge carriers near the coating~\cite{doi:10.1021/cr3000626}.
+Also band-bending at the coating interface structure can lead to trapping of charge carriers in the coating~\cite{doi:10.1021/cr3000626}.
 This can result in changes in the internal electric field across the coating, and therefore changes in the phase of light reflected off the coating.
-Since the effect has opposite sign for p- and s- polarization, this coupling can be measured by comparing the resonant frequency of the two polarizations in a cavity.
+Since the effect has opposite sign for p- and s- polarization, this coupling can be measured by comparing the resonant frequency of the two polarizations in a cavity~\cite{Tanioka_2023,Yu2023}.

-According to JILA's results, the static birefringence in AlGaAs coating is $n_{\rm biref}\approx7\times 10^{-4}$~\cite{Yu2023}, where $n_{\rm biref} $ refers to the static refractive index difference between the two polarizations.
+According to results from groups at the Physikalisch-Technische Bundesanstalt and the Joint Institute for Laboratory Astrophysics (PTB and JILA), the static birefringence in AlGaAs coating is $n_{\rm biref}\approx7\times 10^{-4}$~\cite{Yu2023}, where $n_{\rm biref} $ refers to the static refractive index difference between the two polarizations.
 They also observed that $n_{\rm biref}$ depends on the intracavity light intensity.
 Similar results are obtained when the coatings are illuminated with above-band-gap photons~\cite{Ma_2024}.